MWC (Mobile World Congress) is the biggest mobile tradeshow of the year, and the next installment - MWC 2019 - has begun.

-We’ve noted above that 5G OnePlus and Huawei phones might be announced, but don’t be surprised if we see others too.
+We’ve noted above that 5G LG and Huawei phones will be announced, but don’t be surprised if we see others too.

-Xiaomi has officially started selling products in the UK and other parts of Europe, and in 2019 we might see it do the same in the US.
-So don’t be surprised if we see phones from the Chinese giant at MWC 2019.
+Xiaomi has officially started selling products in the UK at the end of 2018, while it's been established in other parts of Europe for a while, and in 2019 we might see it do the same in the US.
+So don't be surprised if we see phones from the Chinese giant at MWC 2019.

 Vivo showed off the Vivo Apex Concept at MWC 2018.
 This was a prototype device with an in-screen fingerprint scanner (before this tech became mainstream) and a pop-up selfie camera, leading to an almost completely bezel-free screen.
 You couldn’t buy it, but the similar Vivo Nex launched later in the year.

-It’s entirely possible that Vivo will have another prototype device ready to show at MWC 2019.
-What that might be is unclear.
+It’s entirely possible that Vivo will have another prototype device ready to show at MWC 2019, though what that might be is unclear.

 - Just care about Samsung?
 Everything you need to know about the Galaxy S10